mdaamirQ/2-QNSCD/README.md

    Detailed description of the algorithm’s design, update rules, and construction of the sparse metric tensor estimator.

 4. **Convergence Analysis:**
-   Theoretical analysis demonstrating exponential convergence and complexity benefits over full gradient descent.
+   Theoretical analysis demonstrating faster convergence and complexity benefits over randomized stochastic gradient descent.

 5. **Numerical Experiments:**
-   Simulation results showing faster convergence, noise robustness, and favorable scaling with system size.
+   Simulation results show faster convergence for different system sizes and PQC models.

 6. **Conclusion and Future Work:**
    Summary of benefits and discussion of potential research directions.